Limited partners of a partnership that sustains a loss are subject to certain rules.

 - the amount or benefit, as applicable, that the partner (or a person not dealing at arm's length with the partner) is entitled to receive, either immediately or in the future and either absolutely or contingently, whether by way of reimbursement, compensation, revenue guarantee, proceeds of disposition, loan or any other form of indebtedness, or in any other form.
 This amount or benefit is granted or is to be granted for the purpose of eliminating or reducing the impact of a loss that the partner may sustain because the partner holds or disposes of an interest in the partnership, unless the amount or benefit is an amount of assistance that is to be deducted from Canadian exploration or development expenses or Canadian oil and gas property expenses, or if entitlement to receive the amount or benefit results from certain excluded obligations or insurance contracts.

-Complete Schedule A to provide the information required to calculate the at-risk amount of the partners.
-See the instructions for completing this schedule in section 4.1 of the guide.
+Complete Schedule A of the Partnership Information Return (form TP-600-V) to provide the information needed to calculate the at-risk amount of the partners.
+See the instructions for completing this schedule in section 4.1 of the Guide to Filing the Partnership Information Return (TP-600.G-V).

 - For the purposes of calculating the at-risk amount, where the interest held by a limited partner was acquired from a third party, rather than directly from the partnership, the ACB of the interest must be determined as if its cost were equal to the lesser of the following amounts: